 By default, the Firebox does not allow incoming traffic from the external interface to the trusted or optional networks.
 To allow the traffic to your web server, you must add either an HTTP packet filter or HTTP-proxy policy .
 We recommend you use the HTTP-proxy policy because it monitors the commands used in the connection to make sure they are in the correct syntax and order, and uses deep packet inspection to help protect your HTTP server from attacks.
 For each proxy policy, you assign a proxy action that contains rules about what kind of content to allow.
 The rules in the HTTP-Server proxy action are good defaults for traffic to an internal web server.

-- Open the example configuration file in Policy Manager.
+- Open a configuration file in Policy Manager.

-- Double-click the HTTP-proxy-server policy to open it.
+- Create an HTTP-proxy-server policy similar to ours.

 Make sure you understand these settings: